Overc1ocker/HP-15-DA0014DX-Hackintosh/README.md

 -------------------------------------------

 **Notes**:
 - You will need a RTC (SSDT-RTC0) fix in order to get this laptop to boot ANYTHING macOS related.
-Just like the HP 250 G6, the RTC is disabled and cannot be enabled easily.
+Just like the HP 250 G6, the RTC is disabled and cannot be enabled easily. (included)
 See getting started with ACPI for help.   https://dortania.github.io/Getting-Started-With-ACPI/

 - You will also need to compile your own SSDT-EC (precompiled does not seem to work as well).
-Use SSDTTIME to do this.
+Use SSDTTIME to do this. (included)

 - You will need to add your own SMBIOS.
-Follow the opencore guide for more info.
+Follow the opencore guide for more info. (important!)

-- You must understand how opencore is configured before downloading.
+- You must understand how opencore is configured before downloading.  (important!)

 - The included EFI folder contains opencore 0.6.4 with all SSDTs, kexts, and drivers.
 The resources folder is missing which only matters if you would like a graphical selection screen.   https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html
-- More specifics can be found in the SPECIFICS folder.
+- More specifics can be found in the moreinfo folder.
 ----------------------

 **Specs**